How to convert JSON to CSV in Python

 Converting API response data with requests to CSV

-A common workflow is to use the requests library to fetch data from an API and write the JSON response directly to a CSV file.
+A common workflow involves using the requests library to fetch JSON data from an API and then writing it directly to a CSV file for analysis.

 import requests